 Mesomorph

 The classic mesomorph gains muscle mass relatively easily but might put on a little extra body fat.
-The good news is that with the right fasting protocol, you can maintain that muscle mass while trimming down.
+The good news is that with the right fasting schedule, you can maintain that muscle mass while trimming down.

 Focus on getting plenty of protein in your eating window to preserve those buff biceps, and enjoy revealing your athletic physique as the body fat melts off.
-(Your SIMPLE app can help you with individualized recommendations and even high-protein recipe ideas via our wellness assistant Avo.)
+(Your Simple app can help you with individualized recommendations and even high-protein recipe ideas via our wellness assistant Avo.)

 Intermittent fasting for this body type is open-ended: You’ll likely do fine with a range of approaches, so feel free to experiment with everything from 12:12 to 16:8.